Bridging Loans UK: What Are They & How Do They Work?

 Firstly, short-term financing is generally more adaptable than a regular loan.
 Specialist finance of this type is not always authorised and regulated by the Financial Conduct Authority; therefore, lenders can afford to adopt a more flexible approach to assessing deals.

-Your lenders should consider your unique circumstances and will be happy to go on your financial projections.
+Your lenders should consider your unique circumstances and be happy to go on your financial projections.

 Secondly, bridge loans can be arranged quickly, sometimes within days.
 This allows you to make immediate purchases that would be impossible with a regular mortgage or loan.

-A regulated bridging loan (a loan secured against or being used to purchase a property) includes the option of ‘rolling up’ the interest of your loan.
-This means that at the end of your term of finance, you pay the bridge loan interest in one by the exit strategy at the end.
-This is an alternative to incurring monthly interest payments, which can be a financial burden.
+However, the interest is not always charged month by month.
+A regulated bridging loan (a loan secured against or used to purchase a property) includes the option of ‘rolling" up your loan's interest.
+This means that at the end of your term of finance, you pay the bridge loan interest rates in one via the exit strategy agreement.
+This is an alternative to incurring monthly interest rate payments, which can be a financial burden.